Major Change: Measuring the Size of the Relief Area Where a Ball Must be Dropped and PlayedGolf's New Rules

-2019 Rule: Players will continue to drop a ball when taking relief, but the dropping procedure will be changed in several ways as detailed in Rule 14.3:
+New Rule: Players continue to drop a ball when taking relief, but the dropping procedure is changed in several ways as detailed in Rule 14.3:

-- The focus of the dropping procedure will be on a specific “relief area” set by the Rule under which relief is being taken and will be either one or two club-lengths from a reference point (and may have certain other limitations).
+- The focus of the dropping procedure is on a specific “relief area” set by the Rule under which relief is being taken and is either one or two club-lengths from a reference point (and may have certain other limitations).

 - The relief area is a fixed size for each player and is pre-determined based on the clubs the player has selected for play.

 Reasons for Change:

 The new procedure means that there is greater consistency across all relief procedures, making it simpler for players to know where and how to drop a ball: